responsive website templates

 Research

-Throughout the past few years, I've been involved in four different research projects, mostly in optical/IR instrumentation and transient astrophysics.
+Throughout the past few years, I've been involved in several research projects, mostly in optical/IR instrumentation.
 I'm interested in developing novel methods, algorithms, and instruments to advance astrophysical research.
+Check out some of my research below.

 G-CLEF Fiber Mode Scrambler